ghadishayban/pex/README.md

 ```clj
 (pattern (* separator pattern))
 ```
+### Parse Actions

 `action` refers to a parse action, immediately invoking it.
 ```clj
 (action make-integer)
 ```
-Actions can manipulate the Value Stack by reducing over items captured, updating the last item captured, or pushing a value.
+Actions can manipulate the Value Stack by reducing over items captured, updating the last item captured, or push a value.

-There are also a few prebuilt actions that access an efficient StringBuffer for mutation while building up Strings.
+There are also a few pre-built actions that access an efficient StringBuffer for mutation while building up Strings.

+`EOI` means end of input.
+This only matches when input is exhausted, not when you're done parsing.

 ### Rule Macros